yunsoo-paytalab/ai-dev-workflow/ai-workflow-template/commands/workflow-common-ui.md

-# `/workflow-ui [feature-name]` Command
+# `/workflow-common-ui` Command

-**When to use**: When developing feature components
+**When to use**: When developing common components

-**Features**: Analyze Figma design and generate skeleton code for **one feature component** at a time
+**Features**: Analyze Figma design and generate skeleton code for **one common component** at a time

 **Recommendations**:

 - Domain definition completed
-- Common UI completed before feature implementation

 **Usage**:

 ```
-/workflow-ui product-list    # ProductList component
+/workflow-common-ui    # Dialog component
-/workflow-ui product-list    # ProductCard component - run separately
+/workflow-common-ui    # Toast component - run separately
-/workflow-ui cart            # CartPage component
+/workflow-common-ui    # Header component - run separately
 ```

 > 💡 **Developing multiple components**: Repeat the command for each component.